 Following are the distinguishing features of this market:

-- The derivative market attracts lots of speculators and hedgers, as they can earn higher profits with lesser capital investments.
+- The derivative market attracts many speculators and hedgers, as they can earn higher profits with lesser capital investments.

 - Trading in a derivative market requires the participant to know the market and the economy well.